skioo/django-datatrans-gateway/README.md

 This implementation:
 - Handles the exchanges with datatrans, including the signing of requests and the verification of the signature of notifications.
+All exchanges are logged as structured events, to make auditing easy.
 - Introduces persistent models for AliasRegistration, Payment, and Refund.
-These models record all exchanges with datatrans.
+Both successes and failures are stored.
+- Offers a rich admin interface, allowing ad-hoc payments using registered credit cards, as well as refunds.
 - Sends signals whenever an AliasRegistration, Payment, or Refund is done.
 The signal is sent even if the operation failed, the receiver should check the `success` flag received with the signal.